 This is expressed tuscan interior designs in their art galleries, palaces, villages, museums and churches.

-The part of this culture is found in the Tuscan interior designs and in the architecture of their homes.
+The part of this culture found in the tuscan style home designs and in the architecture of their homes.